NavinShrinivas/competitive_coding/README.md

 >1.Learnt basic data structures like int,string,arrays.getting comfortable coding in c++.(solve basic problems with no so complex problem solving requirements)<br>
 >2.Went to slightly higher stuff like pointers,writing functions.<br>
 >3.Learnt about classes(access specifiers),Understood OOPS concepts.<br>
->4.Finally started problem solving in website..I am mainly following "Interview prep" module from harckerrank(https://www.hackerrank.com/interview/interview-preparation-kit).This is becuase it has each problem seperated by what's used to solve that particular problem.I also look into codeforces when I want challenging problems.<br>
+>4.Finally started problem solving in website..I am mainly following "Interview prep" module from harckerrank(https://www.hackerrank.com/interview/interview-preparation-kit) .
+This is becuase it has each problem seperated by what's used to solve that particular problem.I also look into codeforces when I want challenging problems.<br>
 >5.To learn the topics before solving problems based on it on hackerrank, I use the Competetive coder's handbook by "Antti Laaksonen"...also online resources are your best friend to go along with the book.<br>
 >6.Going forward I really and looking forward to upping my skills and reaching the ICPC team of my college :).<br>